Last updated: May 2026

 The verification process includes thorough documentation of the source of investment funds and proof that the money has been transferred into Costa Rica through official banking channels.

-Launched in 2021 and refined in 2023, the Digital Nomad visa offers a specialized option for remote workers.
+Launched in 2021 and refined in 2023, the digital nomad visa offers a specialized option for remote workers and remains in force in 2026.

 - Employment with a foreign company or clients outside Costa Rica